 Caring for a person with special needs may bring many challenges.
 In general, you want to ensure that your child with a disability will be cared for throughout his or her lifetime, even after you are no longer with us.
-Financial support is also main concern.
-Whether one is born with a disability, or acquires it later in life (due to traumatic brain injury, accident, stroke, disease or dementia), individuals with disabilities and special needs require specific special needs planning.
+Financial support is also the main concern.
+Whether one is born with a disability, or acquires it later in life (due to traumatic brain injury, accident, stroke, disease, or dementia), individuals with disabilities and special needs require specific special needs planning.

 Many persons with disabilities receive government benefits including Medicaid, Medicare, Social Security Disability, and Supplemental Security Income (SSI) to fund essential medical services and daily housing and care needs.
 These programs are income and/or asset sensitive.
 A Special Needs Trust (SNT or Supplemental Needs Trust) is used to allow the beneficiary to receive these critical government benefits while still receiving funds from the trust.
 These trusts can be provided for through your Will and established upon your death or can be established today as a useful tool throughout your lifetime and provide management after your death.
 There are different types of Special Needs Trusts: First-Party, Third-Party, and Pooled Trusts.

 Special Needs Planning is a holistic approach to the legal, financial, and social planning necessary to:

-- Maintain and protect assets of an individual with special needs
+- Maintain and protect the assets of an individual with special needs

 - Ensure that all appropriate government benefits are obtained and maintained

 - Ensure there are legal, financial, and health decision-makers in place now and in the future

 - Grant the individual the opportunity to live a rich and fulfilling life, at his or her own level of success

 - Provide protection for future special needs beneficiaries